List of current mixed martial arts champions

 Mixed martial arts (MMA) is a form of competitive combat sport, akin to boxing, muay thai, or kick boxing.
 MMA titles, or championship belts, are given to those fighters deemed by a promotional organization to have met a certain standard of athletic accomplishment in a specific weight class (most often by means of a championship fight).
 Championship belts are fought for at each weight class under a promotion, with only one belt awarded per class.
 Each belt is usually contested every time the belt holder fights, and passed to the victor of that fight (see the List of UFC champions for a chronology of UFC title belts).
 A belt may be vacated when a fighter leaves a promotion, or is suspended.
 At such times an interim champion may be crowned, or the belt may be awarded to the winner of a fight between top contenders.

 This list displays all title holders for the major, certified MMA promoting and sanctioning bodies.
 There is no clear industry definition within the MMA community to determine which organizations are considered major promoting bodies.
-Due to a lack of clear guidelines, this list is limited to those organizations that are either highly regarded (such as the Ultimate Fighting Championship (UFC) and Strikeforce), long standing (such as King of the Cage (KOTC) and Pancrase), or the dominant organizations of a country or region of the world (such as England's Ultimate Challenge MMA (UCMMA) and Canada's Maximum Fighting Championship (MFC)).
+Due to a lack of clear guidelines, this list is limited to those organizations that are either highly regarded (such as the Ultimate Fighting Championship (UFC) and ONE Championship), long standing (such as King of the Cage (KOTC) and Pancrase), or the dominant organizations of a country or region of the world (such as England's Ultimate Challenge MMA (UCMMA) and Canada's Maximum Fighting Championship (MFC)).

 Because there is no international unified MMA weight class system in use, the Nevada State Athletic Commission's (NSAC) weight classes have been adopted for this article as they are most common across major promotions.
 Some organizations have created titles in weight classes outside the NSAC guidelines.
 Those titles have been and will be recognized as subdivisions under their common weight class.

 Though unofficial, Fight Matrix considered the first MMA lineal champions as follows: